 The massage stick and massage ball have been truly amazing: I used them for a few minutes after breakfast, after my afternoon shower, before dinner and before bed.
 On longer days I might also use them on breaks during the day.
 Result?
 Next to no pain related to any of those typical issues, and a lot less muscle pain first thing in the morning.

-First aid and toiletries
+First aid and toiletries for the Cotswold Way

 Apart from those nasty blisters, I didn’t really have any first-aid needs apart from a minor scratch and an insect bite… Still, I carried: